THE MAIN ACCUSATION:

-The struggle isn't shown, it appears like Pedro just overpowered her in a matter of seconds and managed to force her on the floor and rape her really easily.
+It appears like Pedro just overpowered her in a matter of seconds and managed to force her on the floor and rape her really easily.
 Only, the size difference of the characters makes the watcher question whether or not this was even possible, because Pedro was very skinny and small, Kristina was taller than him and also an overweight woman.
 How on earth did Pedro overpower her and force her to the floor in a flash like that?

-But as it is detailed in the film, the two arrive at an apartment, have a conversation and suddenly the man grabs the woman around the neck and it cuts straight to them on the floor.
+But as it is detailed in the film, the two arrive at an apartment, have a conversation and suddenly the man grabs the woman around the neck/shirt and it cuts straight to them on the floor.
 Their conversation gives no hints to this being about to happen at all, they only really say "Thank you" "Could I have a scoop of your icecream?" and then Pedro grabs her.

 But comparing to Jessicka's story...